-- 1. Understand the problem: input(s)? output(s)? description?

-- 2. Work through examples by hand

-- 3. Explain algorithm (pseudocode)

-- 4. Identify nameable values (variables, constants)

-- 5. Encode in C{++}

-- 6. Test
+- 1. Understand the problem: input(s)? output(s)? description? - 2.
+Work through examples by hand and write them as test cases - 3.
+Explain algorithm (pseudocode) including nameable values - 4.
+Set up the boilerplate and type in the test cases - 5.
+Encode algorithm in C^{++} - 6.
+Test

 There should be some written thing for each step in the process; some will be reflected directly in the final program, others in other files such as the readme or in test case files (including both the .in and its corresponding .expect for each test case).
+The readme file should definitely include at least the description and other documentation for the lab (see below).